Strategies for Student Engagement and Motivation

 Resource

-Monitor Student Activity in Your Remote Course and Reach Out to those Who May be Struggling to Engage
+Monitor Student Activity in Your Course and Reach Out to those Who May be Struggling to Engage

 Keep an eye on course activities and keep track of any students who may not be consistently engaging.
 If you have a large class, it may be helpful to run a MyLS course report to get a sense of what areas of your course site specific students are accessing and how long they are spending there.
 If you have concerns, reach out to students individually, let them know that you care about their success in your course, ask them whether they are experiencing any challenges that are negatively impacting their participation, and encourage them to re-engage.
 Throughout the year, faculty members can also use the Beacon Quick Update App (available in My Apps on the NC Portal page) to notify academic advisors of students who may be experiencing academic challenges.